[Paper] GlobeDiff: State Diffusion Process for Partial Observability in Multi-Agent Systems

 EnvironmentBaseline (Belief)Baseline (Comm)GlobeDiffRelative ↑

-• Error bounds: Empirical MSE of the inferred global state stays within the theoretical bound (≈ 0.03 for unimodal, ≤ 0.07 for multimodal cases).
+• Error bounds – Empirical MSE of the inferred global state stays within the theoretical bound (≈ 0.03 for unimodal cases, ≤ 0.07 for multimodal cases).

-• Robustness to observation noise: Performance degrades gracefully; even with 30 % sensor dropout, GlobeDiff outperforms baselines by > 10 %.
+• Robustness to observation noise – Performance degrades gracefully; even with 30 % sensor dropout, GlobeDiff outperforms the baselines by > 10 %.

 Practical Implications

-• Robotics swarms: Teams of drones or warehouse robots can share raw sensor streams (e.g., LiDAR patches) and let GlobeDiff synthesize a common map without designing bespoke communication protocols.
+• Teams of drones or warehouse robots can share raw sensor streams (e.g., LiDAR patches).

 Limitations & Future Work

-• Scalability to hundreds of agents: While diffusion steps are parallel, the concatenation of all observations could become a bottleneck; hierarchical diffusion or attention‑based compression is proposed as future work.
+• Scalability to hundreds of agents – Although diffusion steps are parallel, concatenating all observations could become a bottleneck.
+Hierarchical diffusion or attention‑based compression is proposed as future work.

-• Handling non‑Gaussian noise: The current diffusion formulation assumes additive Gaussian noise; extending to more complex sensor error models (e.g., dropout, bias) remains open.
+• Handling non‑Gaussian noise – The current diffusion formulation assumes additive Gaussian noise; extending it to more complex sensor error models (e.g., dropout, bias) remains open.

-GlobeDiff demonstrates that treating global‑state reconstruction as a diffusion problem can dramatically improve coordination under partial observability, opening a practical path for more reliable, communication‑efficient multi‑agent systems.
+GlobeDiff demonstrates that treating global‑state reconstruction as a diffusion problem can dramatically improve coordination under partial observability, opening a practical path toward more reliable, communication‑efficient multi‑agent systems.

 Authors